yparks/switchApp/README.md

 # switch

-"switch" is a dictionary app designed and implemented by Ashley Vo, Barbara Arango, Roberto Amparán, and Ying Parks in our Mobile App Programming class.
+"switch" is an Android dictionary app designed and implemented in Java by Ashley Vo, Barbara Arango, Roberto Amparán, and Ying Parks in our Mobile App Programming class.
 It's aim is to provide a fresh and comical research experience for Professor Ellen Spertus' beginning Computer Science students at Mills College.
 <br>
 <br>
 <br>